 Raised Bed Liners Insulate Soil Against Extreme Temperatures

-Likewise, a liner can help to prevent the soil in your raised bed from heating up too quickly on a hot, sunny day.
-This will help to keep the soil from drying out so quickly in the summer.
+Likewise, a liner will help to prevent the soil in your elevated garden bed from heating up too fast on a hot, sunny day.
+This will stop the soil from drying out so quickly in the summer.

 Raised Bed Liners Keep Pests Out

-Raised beds are great at keeping some pests away.
+Raised beds are also great at keeping pests away from your garden.
 However, a raised bed with no bottom may not do any good against moles, gophers, or other digging creatures.

-If you line the bottom and sides of your raised bed properly, moles and gophers should not be able to dig their way through it.
-Even if they can dig through, it might not be worth the trouble, and so they will keep on digging for greener pastures.
+If you line the bottom and sides of your raised bed properly, moles and gophers will not be able to dig their way through it.

-A thin sheet of plastic is probably not enough to keep moles and gophers from digging through.
-You will want to use something a little tougher for your liner, such as hardware cloth (more on this later).
+A thin sheet of plastic is probably not enough to keep moles and gophers from digging or chewing through.
+You will need something a little tougher for your liner, such as metal hardware cloth (more detail about this later!).